animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 - "Grace" telling me to choose — "up" or "down" — with a throat movement situation that I sensed — where "up" meant "power" and "siding with men" and "down" meant siding with my mom, and I chose down and kept choosing down;

-I inferred I had to bring those energies either up to "Heaven, masculinity, creation" or down to "Earth, nature, receptivity, femininity, my mom," and fearfully pushed "down" by unnatural force.
+I inferred I had to bring those energies either up to "Heaven, masculinity, creation" or down to "Earth, nature, receptivity, femininity, my mom," and kept choosing "down."

 <!--I kept choosing "down," so much so that I tried to keep my chakras open by force to evacuate/abort(?) every last energy left, by every means I could, that was in line with what the threats against my mom, in my fear and intuition, were commanding me.-->
 But these commands were a delusion, I think.
 What wasn't a delusion was my ability, since starting meditating, to bend those energies, acutely, from the alignment of my body with the weather so that it didn't shiver, to the Kundalini that moved in three directions, three axes (not just up and down, but between heart, back of neck, and third eye) across my body.